 Never give a double dose of sodium valproate.

-If you think you may have given your child too much sodium valproate, contact your doctor or local NHS services (111 in parts of England; 0845 4647 in parts of England and Wales; 08454 24 24 24 in Scotland) or take your child to hospital.
+If you think you may have given your child too much sodium valproate, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales) or take your child to hospital.
 Take the medicine container or pack with you, even if it is empty.
 This will be useful to the doctor.
 Have the packet with you if you telephone for advice.

 We use medicines to make our children better, but sometimes they cause effects that we don’t want (side-effects).